 The famed survivalist takes A-list celebrities on journeys into the wildest locations around the world, forcing the stars to push their bodies and minds to the limit to successfully complete the adventure of a lifetime.

 11) Waking Sleeping Beauty

-This documentary tells the story of how Disney regained its magic with a staggering output of hits – “Little Mermaid,” “Beauty and the Beast ,” “Aladdin,” “The Lion King,” and more – over a 10-year period.
-After the studio hit hard times in the mid 1980’s with a series of box office flops.
-For animation fans, who want to know a little more behind the scenes details into that period of Disney movies, this is a easy recommendation.
+This documentary tells the story of how Disney regained its magic with a staggering output of hits – “Little Mermaid,” “Beauty and the Beast,” “Aladdin,” “The Lion King,” and moreover a 10-year period.
+After the studio hit hard times in the mid-1980s with a series of box office flops.
+For animation fans, who want to know a little more behind the scenes details into that period of Disney movies, this is an easy recommendation.

 10) The Incredible Dr Pol